 - Modify the serial settings as required.

-- Click Save changes.
+- Click Save changes or Apply Changes.
 NOTE: Click Defaults to reset the advanced serial port settings to their default values.

 The minimum time in milliseconds between the end of a received response and the beginning of a new request.